 - Occupation or nature of the business

 - Purpose of the business transactions

-- Expected pattern of activity in terms of transaction types, dollar volume, and frequency
+- Expected patterns of activity in terms of transaction types, dollar volumes and frequency

-- Expected origination of payments and method of payment
+- Expected origins of payments and payment methods

 - Articles of incorporation, partnership agreements and business certificates

 More jurisdictions require beneficial ownership information, such as in the EU under 5AMLD and in the U.S. under the Corporate Transparency Act.
 For situations that call for Enhanced Due Diligence, additional information requirements are necessary, such as beneficial ownership information.